MultiverseLearningProducts/swe/src/mod3/wk2/day1.md

 ## Learning Objectives

 * Describe the activities undertaken during release and deployment of an IT service, including implementation planning; training users and operations; user documentation; build software release; deploy software.
 * Explain how configuration management techniques are used to control and manage the different software development artefacts through the stages of the SDLC and into live operation.
 * Explain the relative advantages and disadvantages of 'phased deployment' versus 'big bang' deployment of software.
 * Relate phased deployment and big bang deployment to waterfall and agile methods of development.
-* Explain the role of software developers in ‘early life support’ for operational software.
+* Explain the role of software developers in 'early life support' for operational software.
-* Explain the concepts of ‘release packages’; alpha and beta releases; major and minor releases; software upgrades.
+* Explain the concepts of 'release packages'; alpha and beta releases; major and minor releases; software upgrades.
 * Produce an appropriate version numbering system for software releases in a given case.
 * Explain the concept of software licensing, and describe the types of licence that can be deployed, including proprietary licence; end-user licence; enterprise licence; site licence; workstation licence; perpetual licence; open-source licence.

 ## Lesson